bbduarte/bbduarte/README.md

 - 🎓 I’m software engineer student at University of Brasilia

-- 👨‍💻 All of my projects are available at [bbduarte.dev](bbduarte.dev)
+- 👨‍💻 All of my projects are available at [bbduarte.xyz](bbduarte.xyz)

 - 📫 How to reach me **bbduarte@live.com**